ben-en/dor-gb-tax/README.md

       3-1-17.xls  4-1-17.xls  5-1-17.xls

       ┌──(0) ben [~/code/tax-conversion/dor_gb_tax/example]
-      └╼ dor-gb-tax 3-1-17.xls; mv output.xls 1st-q.xls
+      └╼ dor-gb-tax 3-1-17.xls 4-1-17.xls 5-1-17.xls

       ┌──(0) ben [~/code/tax-conversion/dor_gb_tax/example]
-      └╼ dor-gb-tax 4-1-17.xls 5-1-17.xls; mv output.xls 2st-q.xls
+      └╼ ls
+      1st-Quarter.xls  2nd-Quarter.xls  3-1-17.xls       4-1-17.xls       5-1-17.xls
 ```

-  5) Send the output files back to the windows computer and save a copy to xlsx.
+  7) Send the output files back to the windows computer and save a copy to xlsx.
 This is equally important to the first time, as the DoR website requires xlsx.